prolincur/Vectra2D/README.md

 ## Pricing

+- No sign in required for using Free features
+- Sign up required for downloading the conversion results
-Check out product pricing [here](https://www.prolincur.com/products/vectra2d/#pricing)
+- Check out details of paid feature and product pricing [here](https://www.prolincur.com/products/vectra2d/#pricing)

 ## Reporting issues

-Report any enhancements, defects or raise any queries [here](https://github.com/prolincur/Vectra2DIssuebase/issues)
+Report any enhancements, defects or raise any queries [here](https://github.com/prolincur/Vectra2D/issues)